 A hill on the north side of the road beside the building offered a lovely view of east Simi Valley.

-Originally, I wanted to earn a master’s degree in politics or the like, but then I realized that the traditional routine of most grad programs — attend lectures, become a part-time TA, write a thesis, etc. — felt a bit tired, especially following my previous 16 consecutive years of school.
-At the same time, as I wrote in my review for my undergrad’s journalism program, I was left wanting more from journalism school.
+I knew that, deep down, I would never be satisfied with just a bachelor’s degree.
+Originally, I wanted to earn a master’s degree in politics or the like, but the common routine of many grad programs — attend lectures, become a part-time TA, write a thesis, etc. — felt a bit tired, especially following my previous 16 consecutive years of school.
+As I wrote in a different post, I was left wanting more from my first journalism school experience.
 I wanted to learn more about broadcast journalism — to specialize, in fact.

 Reporting and Writing (RW1)